dixitanshik/dixitanshik/README.md

 ### Hi there 👋

 # ABOUT
-I am Anshika Dixit I am currently persuaing bachelors in computer science(Final Year).
-Currently working as in Intern in statusneo as a "Digital envagelist"and have also did my summer internship in IBM
+I am Anshika Dixit I did bachelors in computer science.
+Currently working as Associate Consultant at statusneo and have also did my summer internship at IBM

 I am exploring various technical skills which includes salesforce,web development and competative programing.I have also earned montly